 The art history and theory courses allow students to study visual art as an enduring cultural legacy.
 Courses are designed to provide the intellectual framework for understanding and interpreting visual culture, and to build in students the analytical skills necessary to discuss the complex modes of artistic expression across the ages.

 Carthage offers a major in art with K-12 public school licensure that provides the necessary preparation leading to a Wisconsin state license in Art Education.
 This major develops the skills students need to be practicing studio artists as well as effective teachers.

-The Carthage art curriculum promotes connections to the local community and IRL social networking.
+The Carthage art curriculum promotes connections to the local community and networking.
 Central experiences include: visiting artist workshops, studio visits with professional artists, and exhibition opportunities on and off campus.
 Carthage features several galleries on campus including the H. F. Johnson Gallery of Art, Visual Performing Arts Lab, and the Campbell Student Union Art Gallery, a student-run space; additional exhibition opportunities are coordinated with neighboring institutions, and local/regional galleries.
 Student organizations including, Student Art Board, Art Club and Kappa Pi, the Honors Art Fraternity develop professional networking opportunities including the Annual 24-Hour Drawing Marathon, Print-a-Rama, panel talks, peer critiques and field trips.
 Each semester trips are lead to Chicago, Milwaukee, and abroad, visiting commercial galleries, museums, and art fairs.

 Arts Careers - Preparation for the Future